 Layer 2: Decision context.
 How and why were decisions made?
 This is where most remote teams hemorrhage alignment.
 Someone misses a meeting, and the decision that was made becomes tribal knowledge.
 A new team member joins and has no idea why the architecture looks the way it does.
 Decision logs, architectural decision records (ADRs), and meeting summary docs create a paper trail that any team member can access at any time.

 Layer 3: People context.
 Who are your teammates, how do they work, and what do they need?
 This is the hardest layer to build remotely, and the one most companies ignore entirely.
 In an office, you develop a mental model of your colleagues over months of proximity.
 Remote teams don't get that luxury.
-Remote workers report experiencing miscommunications 40% more frequently than their in-office counterparts, and most of those miscommunications stem from not understanding how a colleague communicates, decides, or handles stress.
+The hidden context is how a colleague communicates, decides, handles stress, and interprets urgency.

 This third layer is where Personal User Guides earn their place.
 A PUG gives every team member a readable guide to working with every other team member.
 Communication preferences, feedback style, stress signals, decision-making approach.
 The kind of information you'd normally absorb through months of working side by side, compressed into a document you can read in five minutes.